Nine companies share more than 1,200 houses in a municipality of Lanzarote

 Last December, the Parliament of the Canary Islands overturned, with the votes of Canarian Coalition, the Popular Party and the parties that support the regional Executive, the register of large holders proposed by the PSOE.

-Most housing in the hands of small owners
+The majority of homes in the hands of small owners

 In the case of Tías, the second municipality on the island with the most residential homes, 80.3% of the homes are in the hands of small owners.
 By municipalities, Teguise and Tinajo are the localities on the island where most homes are in the hands of small owners, 85.7% and 84.8% respectively, belong to people who only own one house in the locality.
 Followed by San Bartolomé, with 83.7%; Yaiza, with 82.6% and Haría, with 80.5%.